 After a few minutes, the cat will likely retreat to some distant corner of the room and begin ignoring you.

 At scheduled intervals, repeat this exercise.
-You can also give you a Cane Corso puppy tasty treats when it ignores the cat.
+You can also give a Cane Corso puppy tasty treats when it ignores the cat.

 As the cat prowls around the room, call your puppy to you.
 Give it a treat when it ignores the cat and comes to you instead.
 In time, this will teach both animals to get along.